COMPENSATION, PEOPLE and CULTURE COMMITTEE

 1. ESTABLISHMENT and PURPOSE

-1.1 The Compensation Committee (the “Committee”) of the Board of Directors of Nordstrom, Inc. (“Nordstrom” or “Company”) is responsible: (i) for establishing and maintaining a compensation program for the Executives of Nordstrom in order to attract, retain and motivate key contributors to the success of Nordstrom and its affiliated companies; (ii) for reviewing and discussing with management Nordstrom’s Compensation Discussion and Analysis (CD&A); and (iii) for supporting the Board in carrying out its overall responsibilities relating to executive compensation.
+1.1 The Compensation, People and Culture Committee (the “Committee”) of the Board of Directors (the “Board”) of Nordstrom, Inc. (“Nordstrom” or “Company”) is responsible: (i) for determining the forms and amounts of all compensation for the Executives of Nordstrom; (ii) for reviewing and discussing with management Nordstrom’s Compensation Discussion and Analysis (CD&A); and (iii) for supporting the Board in carrying out its overall responsibilities relating to broad-based people and culture programs and cash- and equity-based compensation plans, policies and programs of the Company.

-1.2 For purposes of the Charter, “Directors” refers to non-employee members of the Board of Directors of Nordstrom and “Executive” refers to those persons designated as Section 16 officers by the Board for purposes of Section 16 of the Securities Exchange Act of 1934, as amended.
+1.2 For purposes of the Charter, “Directors” refers to non-employee members of the Board and “Executive” refers to those persons designated as Section 16 officers by the Board for purposes of Section 16 of the Securities Exchange Act of 1934, as amended.

 2. COMPOSITION and TERM OF SERVICE

-2.1 The Committee shall consist of three or more members of the Board, each of whom shall be “independent” as defined under the rules of the New York Stock Exchange, as they may be amended from time to time.
-In addition, all members of the Committee shall (i) qualify as a “non-employee director” for purposes of Rule 16b-3 under the Securities Exchange Act of 1934, as amended, and (ii) satisfy the requirements of an “outside director” for purposes of Section 162(m) of the Internal Revenue Code.
+2.1 The Committee shall consist of three or more members of the Board, each of whom shall be “independent” as defined under the rules of the New York Stock Exchange, including without limitation Rule 303A.02(a)(ii), as such rules may be amended from time to time.
+In addition, each member of the Committee shall qualify as a “non-employee director” for purposes of Rule 16b-3 under the Securities Exchange Act of 1934, as amended.

-2.2 The Committee Chairperson and the Committee members shall be appointed in accordance with the charter of the Nordstrom Corporate Governance and Nominating Committee.
-The Committee members shall serve for such term or terms as the Board may determine or until earlier resignation or death.
-The Board may, at any time and in its complete discretion, remove any member of the Committee.
-In consultation with the Non-Executive Chairman of the Board, the Board may fill any vacancy in the Committee.
+2.2 The Committee Chairperson and the Committee members shall be appointed in accordance with the procedures of the Board, or of any Board committee to which the Board has delegated such authority including, without limitation, the Corporate Governance and Nominating Committee (the “CGNC”).
+The Board or such Committee, as applicable, shall determine the term or terms of Committee members and may at any time and in its complete discretion remove any member of the Committee.
+In consultation with the Non-Executive Chairman of the Board, the Board or such authorized Board committee may fill any vacancy in the Committee.

 2.3 A majority of the Directors comprise a quorum of the Committee, present in person or by telephone or through other telecommunications.